SergiyKonrad/react-ts-material-product-manager/README.md

 ### User Experience

-- Notifications:
+- **Notifications**:
   - Success and error notifications for product actions using `react-toastify`.
-  - Intuitive navigation and validation messages for a smooth user experience.
+  - Intuitive navigation and validation messages ensure a smooth user experience.
-- Validation:
+- **Validation**:

-  - Formik and Yup ensure only valid data is submitted.
+  - Formik and Yup enforce strict data validation to ensure only valid data is submitted.

 ## Running the App